 My honey roast beetroot and halloumi salad is healthy comfort food at its best.
 It is so super easy to make yet wouldn’t look out of place at a dinner party.
 Very cosmopolitan, darling.
-If you try this please let me know by tagging me a picture on IG @georgieeatsuk, or leaving me a comment below.
+If you try this please let me know by tagging me a picture on IG @georgieeatsuk, using the #georgieeats, or leaving me a comment below.
 Keep Smiling!

 HONEY ROAST BEETROOT & HALLOUMI SALAD